 3 DAYS FROM $1,499

-Set sail for a spring voyage to remember aboard Vantage’s 5-star Ocean Explorer.
+Set sail for a spring small ship ocean cruise to remember aboard Vantage Travel’s 5-star Ocean Explorer.
 This seasonal journey into Canada kicks off in Boston, where springtime temps and sunnier days provide the superlative backdrop to the city’s colonial charm and your introduction to famous New England enclaves like Cambridge, historic Lexington and Concord, and Maine’s Acadia National Park.

 Then, watch Canada awaken to springtime in the maritime province of Prince Edward Island, memorialized in splendid fashion in Anne of Green Gables.
 Get inside this beloved series on a tour of Cavendish Bay and Prince Edward Island National Park.
 Discover classic Nova Scotia in rugged Peggy’s Cove and in Pictou, with its period homes, Scottish history, and relaxed seaside lifestyle.
 Make landfall on the Magdalen Islands in the Gulf of St. Lawrence, a stunning archipelago home to a classic coastal culture.
 And get to know the French-influenced cultural capitals of Montréal and Québec.